-- (I) Working capital loans from banks are secured by first charge on the entire current assets and further secured by second charge on entire fixed assets of the Company and guaranteed by two Promoter Directors of the Company.
-The rate of interest on working capital loans varies from 14.50% to 15.25% p.a. - ii) Refer note 35 for information on financial and non-financial assets pledged as security for the above borrowings.
+- i) Working capital loans from banks are secured by first charge on the entire current assets and further secured by second charge on entire fixed assets of the Company and guaranteed by two Promoter Directors of the Company.
+The rate of interest on working capital loans varies from 14.50% to 15.25% p.a. - ii) Refer note 35 for information on financial and non-financial assets pledged as security for the above borrowings. - iii) Refer note 42 for information on the Events after the Reporting date.